 The original purpose of the Labrador Retriever, as the name indicates, was as a retriever.
 They were bred to have a kind and biddable temperament.
 An athletic, muscular dog with a high desire to please and drive to complete a retrieve no matter the conditions.
 Bred to retrieve a wide variety of game on land or from the water.

 They’ve developed into a versatile breed with winning personalities.
-That, in turn, have led them to become the number one breed in many countries across the world.
+That, in turn, has led them to become the number one breed in many countries across the world.
 As a result, the majority of Labradors find themselves as part of a human family.
 They are often surrounded by children and adults alike.
 Although most are simply loved companions, many can be found acting as service dogs for the blind or assistance dogs for the disabled.

 Their keen sense of smell makes them popular as sniffing dogs for various substances such as explosives and drugs.
-Now they are even used to sniff out health concerns, such as low blood sugar, pending seizures and even cancer.
+Now they are even used to sniff out health concerns, such as low blood sugar, pending seizures, and even cancer.

-Leaving behind their original purpose has divided the breed into fractions, the original waterproof coat and thin layer of fat that kept them warm in the cold waters off the coast of Newfoundland is now considered a hindrance in hot climates and for speed of upland marks.
+Leaving behind their original purpose has divided the breed into fractions, the original waterproof coat and a thin layer of fat that kept them warm in the cold waters off the coast of Newfoundland is now considered a hindrance in hot climates and for speed of upland marks.

 Saddest for those of us committed to this wonderful breed is indiscriminate breeding impacting the warm-hearted Labrador.
 Unknowledgeable breeders with good intentions, puppy mills pumping out large numbers and unethical breeders involved in Labrador breeding for all the wrong reasons, all play a part in impacting the overall quality.
 Popular breeds definitely have more than their share of these types of breeders.